MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

     Azure Germany is being deprecated in favor of standard non-sovereign Azure regions in Germany.
 - [Azure Government - US](/azure/azure-government/documentation-government-welcome)

-## Region services and capacity
+## Consider region services and capacity

-The Azure services you can deploy in each region differ depending on various factors.
-Select a region for the service you need for your workload.
+Some Azure regions are recommended for many workloads.
+Other Azure regions are intended as alternate regions but aren't optimized for primary workloads.
+For more information, see [Available services by region types and categories](/azure/reliability/availability-service-by-category).
+In addition, constraints are sometimes placed on the deployment of services in certain regions.
+For example, some regions are available only for backup or failover, or only for customers with a company presence within a defined country.
+Also, the Azure services you can deploy in each region differ depending on various factors.
 For more information, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services/).

 Each region has a maximum capacity.
 A region's maximum capacity might affect what types of subscriptions can deploy what types of services and under what circumstances.
 Regional capacity is different from a subscription quota.
 If you're planning a deployment or migration to Azure, you might want to consult with your local Azure field team, or your Azure account manager to confirm that you can deploy at the scale you need.

-Some Azure regions are recommended for many workloads.
-Other Azure regions are intended as alternate regions but aren't optimized for primary workloads.
-For more information, see [Available services by region types and categories](/azure/reliability/availability-service-by-category).
-In addition, constraints are sometimes placed on the deployment of services in certain regions.
-For example, some regions are available only for backup or failover, or only for customers with a company presence within a defined country.

 ## Understand data residency